How to Choose the Right Hiking Shoes

 Fabrics

+You can expect that most, if not all hiking shoes will make use of a number of different fabrics – this allows manufacturers to make the most of specific qualities to make the best shoe possible.
 Nylon is used pretty frequently and is great for giving durability to the shoes as well as water resistance.
 Gore-Tex is often used in this context too, or the brands own in house design and technology as an alternative.

+Mesh is also used fairly extensively and this helps with airflow – which keeps feet cooler when needed and can really help for avoiding painful blisters that can really impact your enjoyment of a hike.
 You will also find that leather is still used fairly extensively when it comes to hiking shoes – it is still considered a premium material and becomes much more comfortable over time, making them last well.

 Uppers

 The upper of your hiking shoes is where you will most likely see leather or suede used, if they are on that model and this is generally to help with the shoe’s overall durability and the water resistance it can offer.
 Some also make use of synthetics here, especially more breathable models.
+The materials used here are usually chosen to help withstand the pressure they are under when constantly hiking and also help to give extra comfort.

 uppers of hiking shoes